Dahlia: Uses

-Floriculture

-The asterid eudicots contain two economically important geophyte genera, Dahlia and Liatris.
-Horticulturally the garden dahlia is usually treated as the cultigen D. variabilis hort., which while being responsible for thousands of cultivars has an obscure taxonomic status (see also Cultivation).

-Other
+The Aztecs used dahlias to treat epilepsy, and employed the long hollow stem of the D. imperialis for water pipes.
+Europeans attempted to introduce the tubers as a food crop, but this was unpopular.

-Today the dahlia is still considered one of the native ingredients in Oaxacan cuisine; several cultivars are still grown especially for their large, sweet potato-like tubers.
+The dahlia is considered one of the native ingredients in Oaxacan cuisine; several cultivars are still grown especially for their large, sweet potato-like tubers.
 Dacopa, an intense mocha-tasting extract from the roasted tubers, is used to flavor beverages throughout Central America.

+Medicine

 In Europe and America, prior to the discovery of insulin in 1923, diabetics—as well as consumptives—were often given a substance called Atlantic starch or diabetic sugar, derived from inulin, a naturally occurring form of fruit sugar, extracted from dahlia tubers.
 Inulin is still used in clinical tests for kidney functionality.

-Bloemencorso Zundert
+In culture

-The Bloemencorso Zundert is the largest flower parade in the world entirely made by volunteers using the dahlia.
+Founded in 1936, the Bloemencorso Zundert is the largest flower parade in the world entirely made by volunteers using the dahlia.
 The parade takes place on the first Sunday of September in Zundert, Netherlands.
 The floats are large artworks made of steel wire, cardboard, papier-mâché and flowers.
 In the Bloemencorso Zundert, mostly dahlias are used to decorate the objects and it takes thousands of them just to cover one float.
 Around 8 million dahlias are needed for the entire corso.
 Of these, around 6 million are cultivated in Zundert.

-It was founded in 1936.
+The dahlia was declared the national flower of Mexico in 1963.

+The UK National Collection was first established in Oxfordshire in the 1980s.
+It then moved with its founder, David Brown, to the Duchy College at Rosewarne in Cornwall, then moved once more to Varfell Farm, near Penzance, in 1998.
+It is now located at the Kehelland Trust, in Kehelland near Camborne.